How To Cook Steak In The Oven

-So the first thing to do when planning a steak dinner is to pick your favorite cut of beef.
+- First: So the first thing to do when planning a steak dinner is to pick your favorite cut of beef.
 Everyone in my family prefers a different cuts of steak.
 Some like ribeye, some like NY Strip steak, others prefer a top sirloin steak, and of course, who would ever say no to a perfect filet mignon.
+Try to get prime or choice grade and remember that you will get what you pay for.

-No matter which cut you are choosing, try to pick out the piece with more fine marbling of fat throughout the piece.
+- Third: No matter which cut you are choosing, try to pick out the piece with more fine marbling of fat throughout the piece.
 Marbling is fine lines of fat that runs throughout the meat.
 More fine marbling means juicier, more tender steaks.
 (You want more fine marbling and less concentrated chunks of fat.)

-Leave-in Thermometer – if you’re cooking meats in the oven or grill on regular bases, invest in a instant read leave-in thermometer.
+Leave-in Thermometer – if you ever cook meats at home, invest in a instant read leave-in thermometer.
 It’s actually not very expensive but a must-have to cook meats.
 The meat temperature is measured the whole time it’s cooking and the timer will alert you when the temperature is reached.
-No need to open the oven and let the air out just to check the temperature.
+(Note: If you do not have a leave-in thermometer, use a regular instant read digital meat thermometer, just make sure to take the skillet out of the oven and close the oven door to keep the heat in.)

 Metal Tongs – tongs are best to use for flipping the steaks and holding it in place while inserting the meat thermometer.
 Use metal tongs to hold the steak in place while cutting it as well.